iadvize/documentation/Documentation.md

 | createdAt | Creation date of the conversation | DateTime |  ✓ | ISO-8601 |
 | updateAt | Date of the last message received | DateTime |  ✓ | ISO-8601 |

+You can validate your response data format with the associated [json schema](/json-schemas/bot%2Fconversation).

 ##### New message & reply reception (endpoint)